Political Problems Pemeate

 Payroll Problems Persist

 Nonfarm payrolls rose by a profoundly dismal 18K in June, way below the 125K gain expected by economists!
 Making things worse, job gains in May were revised down to 25K from 54K.
-The unemployment rate inched up by 0.1% to…
+The unemployment rate inched up by 0.1% to 9.2%.
+Government employment fell by 39K.
+If you include discouraged workers and those forced to…

 Read More